Caesars Sportsbook Missouri promo code CBSMO pre-registration: Claim $150 in bonus bets plus 5 profit boosts

 Here's how Missouri bettors can use the latest Caesars Sportsbook promo code CBSMO to pre-register ahead of the December 1 launch of Missouri sports betting

-Missouri sports betting pre-registration is ongoing ahead of legalization on December 1, and the latest Caesars Sportsbook bonus code CBSMO gives new users $150 in bonus bets plus five profit boosts when they deposit by November 30 and win their first $5 bet on December 1.
-That means this is the penultimate Sunday before betting will be legal in the Show-Me State, and Missouri sports fans have a big-time matchup to look forward to as the Colts and Chiefs meet up at 1 p.m.
-ET.
+Missouri sports betting pre-registration is coming to an end as legalization arrives on December 1.
+The latest Caesars Sportsbook bonus code CBSMO gives new users $150 in bonus bets plus five profit boosts when they deposit by November 30 and win their first $5 bet on December 1.
+Thanksgiving Day is the last time Kansas City fans in the state will watch the Chiefs without the ability to bet as well.
+Kansas City takes on the Cowboys at 4:30 p.m.
+ET on CBS and Paramount+.
 Click here to claim the latest Caesars Sportsbook Missouri promo code CBSMO:

 See the Caesars Sportsbook Missouri promo code review page for a full list of terms and conditions.